CodeOpsTechnologies/Talent-Board-Backend/README.md

 ```bash
 npm install
 ```
-**4.** You'll need to navigate into *[/Resources/DatabaseResources](https://github.com/CodeOpsTechnologies/talent-board-be/tree/main/Resources/DatabaseResources)* and run the following command to deploy the Aurora Serverless database:
+**4.** You'll need to navigate into *[/Resources/DatabaseResources](https://github.com/CodeOpsTechnologies/talent-board-be/tree/main/Resources/DatabaseResources)* and run the following command to deploy the Aurora Serverless database **[Note: This step is only needed to do once manually]**:
 ```bash
 cd Resources/DatabaseResources/
 # Provision database resources (VPC, Subnets, RDS Cluster, etc.)